-You can define specific data from production as a trigger for an alarm.
+Specific data from production can be defined as a trigger for an alarm.
 When an alarm is triggered, selected persons or groups can be notified by email.
-You can define different layout templates to design and re-use email notifications.
+Different layout templates can be defined to design and re-use email notifications.